 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana law assesses a point value for each conviction of a moving violation.
+Indiana law assesses a point value for each conviction of certain moving violations.
 The point value relates to the seriousness of the offense in posing a risk to traffic safety.
-Point values for offenses range from two to eight points, depending on the violation.
-Points stay active on an individual’s driving record for two years from the conviction date of the citation.
+Point values for offenses range from zero to eight points, depending on the violation.
+Points stay active on an individual’s driving record for two years from the conviction date.

 |Common Point Values|

 |1 – 15 mph over the speed limit||2 point violation|

 |16 – 25 mph over the speed limit||4 point violation|